santorr/TexturesPackerDocumentation/README.md

 ## Using the tool

+Once you have opened the tool, you are able to use it to pack textures.

 ![alt text](/src/1.png)

-- Once you opened the tool, you are able to use it to pack textures.
+- Choose a desired resolution.